david-walters/Milestone-2/README.md

 ### Revealing Results and Comment

-On the 'see result' button in the HTML, I have applied an onclick event with the function'showResult', which I later established in JavaScript as the following;
+On the 'see result' button in the HTML, I have applied an onclick event with the function 'showResult', which I later established in JavaScript as the following;

 ```
 function showResult() {